 The RØDE VideoMic Pro+ is an on-camera shotgun microphone and is designed for use with camcorders, DSLR cameras, and portable audio recorders.

-If you can learn more about it on the Rode websiteOpens in a new tab., but one of its features is the inclusion of a Safety Channel.
+If you can learn more about it on the Rode website, but one of its features is the inclusion of a Safety Channel.

 The built-in Safety Channel technology can output the audio signal as a dual mono signal, reducing the level on the right channel by 10dB.
 Any spikes that cause audio clipping on the left channel can be replaced with audio from the right channel.